5 threats to the global economy in 2022 | DW | 29.12.2021

 While there are signs that supply shortages are easing with a drop in shipping costs and a rise in chip exports, experts expect the supply bottlenecks to continue weighing on growth well into next year.

-"We expect that the situation will not ease in 2022 — and not before new relevant ocean transportation capacities are deployed in 2023 or supply chains are adapted to nearshoring," Frank Sobotka, managing director at transport and logistics firm DSV Air & Sea Germany, told DW.
+"We expect that the situation will not ease in 2022 — and not before new relevant ocean transportation capacities are deployed in 2023 or supply chains are adapted to nearshoring," Frank Sobotka, managing director at transport and logistics firm DSV Air & Sea Germany, told DW, referring to the practice of transferring a business operation back to a nearby country.

-The raw material and input shortages, along with higher energy prices, have pushed inflation in the eurozone and the US to multiyear highs.
+The raw material and input shortages, along with higher energy prices, have pushed inflation in the eurozone and the United States to multiyear highs.
 This has spooked global investors who fear that central banks would be forced to prematurely raise interest rates to tame soaring prices.

 The European Central Bank has maintained that prices have been pushed up by temporary factors such as supply shortages, higher energy prices and base effects.
 It expects inflation to cool once the effects of global demand-supply imbalances subside.